Tosafot: Tosafot of Gornish

 Mentioned by Joseph Solomon Delmedigo and Solomon Algazi, the latter quoting these tosafot to Bava kamma.
 But as the same quotation is made by Betzalel Ashkenazi and ascribed to a pupil of Perez ben Elijah, Azulai concludes that these tosafot originated in Perez b.
 Elijah's school.
 Still, Mordecai ben Hillel mentions a R. Judah of Gornish, and Abraham ibn Akra reproduces Talmudic novellae by "M. of Gornish" (Embden gives "Meïr of Gornish" in the Latin translation of the catalogue of the Oppenheim Library, No. 667).
 Manuscript No. 7 of the Günzburg collection bears the superscription "Tosafot of Gornish to Yebamot," and in these tosafot French and German rabbis are quoted.
-Manuscript No. 603 of the same collection contains also the Tosafot of Gornish and novellae by Judah Minz, and fragments of Gornish tosafot are found in manuscripts in other libraries.
+Manuscript No. 603 of the same collection also the Tosafot of Gornish and novellae by Judah Minz, and fragments of Gornish tosafot are found in manuscripts in other libraries.

 Different theories have been advanced with regard to the name "Gornish."
-According to S. Schechter, it is a corruption of "Mayence", while H. Adler thinks it a corruption of "Norwich".
+According to S. Schechter, it is a corruption of "Mayence", while H. Adler thinks it is a corruption of "Norwich".
 Gross (l.c.) thinks that Gornish may be identical with Gournay, in France, and that "M. of Gornish," apparently the author of the Tosafot of Gornish, may be Moses of Gornish and identical with the Moses of גריינץ mentioned in the Tosafot of Sens (to Pesaḥim).
 It may be added that in the supplement to Zacuto's Yuḥasin a David of "Durnish" occurs.

 Tosafot Ḥiẓoniyyot ("Exterior" or "Uncanonical Tosafot")

 Tosafot which are neither of Sens nor of Touques.
-They are so called by Betzalel Ashkenazi; he included many fragments of them in his Shitah Mekubetzet, to Bava Metzia, Nazir, etc.
+They are so-called by Betzalel Ashkenazi; he included many fragments of them in his Shitah Mekubetzet, to Bava Metzia, Nazir, etc.